aleph2c/miros/docs/_sources/towardsthefactoryexample.rst.txt

   time.sleep(0.01) # give your active object a moment to respond pp(ao.spy())

-Remember to give your chart a moment to react to an event before you let your program complete.
-The output of this could would look like this in the
-terminal:
+An active object has its own thread, so when you want to communicate to it by posting an event, you have to give it the briefest opportunity to react.
+This delay is highlighted in the above code.

+When the above code is run, it would output this to your terminal:

   .. code-block:: python
     :emphasize-lines: 7,14